 About an hour later, those who had been a part of Death Watch found themselves in the dungeons of the palace.
 Not long after, their capture was announced to the planet.
 A celebration commenced across the entire planet.
 Those who had helped with the capture where honored wherever they went.
 Everyone got the rest of the day off, and many of the richer inhabitants gave their money to the poorer among them and some even gave out jobs.

 Within the palace the relief that the capture had brought was evident in the absence of the tension that a terrorist organization can bring to a peaceful government.
 After the Duchess gave her celebratory speech to the people, she went in search of her daughter.
 Acacia had been avoiding the spotlight, unlike her advisors who where more than happy to make appearances for her.
 Satine found her daughter walking through the indoor gardens.
 At one end the gardens opened up to an outside court yard and on the other a huge door connected it to the palace hallways.
 Acacia was deep in thought, apparently unaware of her mother’s presence.

-“With everyone out celebrating, the palace feels empty without the bustle they bring.”
+“With everyone out celebrating, the palace feels empty.”
 Satine observed as she fell in step with her daughter.